 C-PA-3 Exemptions to Public Coastal Access Requirements.
-The following are exempt from the public coastal access requirements of Policy C-PA-2:
+The following are exempt from the public coastal access requirements of Policy C-PA-2-only if access design measures (such as setbacks from sensitive habitats, trails, or stairways) or management measures (such as regulated hours, seasons, or types of use) cannot adequately mitigate potential adverse impacts associated with public coastal access requirements:

 - 1. Improvement, replacement, demolition or reconstruction of certain existing structures, as specified in Section 30212 (b) of the Coastal Act, and - 2.
-Any new development upon specific findings under Section 30212 (a) that (1) public access would be inconsistent with public safety, military security needs, or the protection of fragile coastal resources, (2) adequate public\access exists nearby, or (3) agriculture would be adversely affected.
+Any new development upon specific findings under Section 30212 (a) that (1) public access would be inconsistent with public safety, military security needs, or the protection of fragile coastal resources, (2) adequate public_access exists nearby, or (3) agriculture would be adversely affected.